 Q: Who should take the Math Placement Test?

-A: Everyone who attends an in-person orientation session.
+A: Everyone who attends an in-person or online orientation session.
 This includes all freshman students coming straight out of high school.

 Q: Are calculators allowed?

-A: No. Calculators are not allowed on either test.
+A: No. Calculators are not allowed on this test.
 Remember, correct placement is very important so be honest!

 Q: Who does not need to take an exam?